resilda/nest-js-demo/README.md

 Decorator takes an argument (the function being decorated) and returns the same function with added functionality.

+5. PIPES -> functions and methods that transform data

 !!
 Important !!

 Nest js will convert the data type based on what is returned to the endpoint